StableAML: Machine Learning for Behavioral Wallet Detection in Stablecoin Anti-Money Laundering on Ethereum: Literature Review

 Extending the scope to stablecoins, \cite{vatsa2025stablecoin} provides a large-scale empirical analysis highlighting strong market concentration.
 The authors examine how regulatory initiatives, including the EU’s MiCA and the U.S. GENIUS Act, promote transparency but may also reinforce market dominance by imposing compliance costs that act as barriers to entry.
+Intersecting with this dynamic, \cite{fajri2026} highlight a growing regulatory paradox between AI-driven AML enforcement and stringent data protection laws.
+As privacy frameworks increasingly limit global on-chain visibility, monitoring must shift toward isolated, deterministic \textit{compliance tunnels}, such as stablecoin ledgers, to balance traceability with privacy rights.
 Complementing such a regulatory perspective, \cite{griffin2025cryptoaml} trace illicit flows to assess the effects of interventions like OFAC sanctions and asset freezes.
 Their findings show that while enforcement reduces illicit mixer volume, criminal actors migrate to DeFi swaps and cross-chain bridges. \cite{akartuna2022preventing} argue against ``one-size-fits-all'' prevention strategies.
 They emphasize that distinct asset classes like stablecoins require tailored detection models capable of addressing their unique risk profiles and operational contexts.

 Collectively, these studies show that AML strategies must integrate advanced analytical models with evolving regulatory landscapes.
 However, existing research remains largely focused on native cryptoassets or dependent on continuous graph topologies.
 This creates a critical gap for supervised, feature-centric frameworks specifically tailored to the stablecoin ecosystem, where unique token mechanics require specialized detection strategies distinct from traditional graph-based tracing.